s4njk4n/XDC_Tycoon/README.md

 - Workflow fails?
 Check Actions logs for errors (e.g., connectivity issues).
 - No alerts?
 Verify topic in app/logs.
 - Port issues?
 GitHub runners are cloud-based—firewalls may vary.
+- Note that end of month educational rewards detection may incur inaccuracies for owners addresses that have more than once candidate.
+This is due to the inability to link incoming payments to a specific candidate as all educational reward payments will arrive at a single owners wallet in this situation.

 Runs free on GitHub runners.
 State persists via cache; logs auto-rotate daily.
 (Initially written to run on a VPS and I've left some features in it in case we ever need to migrate to using VPS's in future).